Lekhrajk/think-outof-box/college-time-internship-tasks/complete-landing-page-of-company-using-html-css-bootstrap-javascript-jquery/README.md

 ## Step4:

+      Open index.html file browser
       Done

+ # All the information data inside may/maynot be real please consider it as dummy content i am noway related to any of the person/company/firm/organization mentioned inside it

 Note : I wrote this code when i was applying for different different internship during my 2nd year of engineering just sharing if it help any new learner
 This includes boostrap4,css3,javascript,jquery,html5 and some validation files